cutemaskswestphilly/cutemaskswestphilly.github.io/README.md

 1. Scroll down and click the green "Commit changes" button

 Done!
 It may take ~ 20 minutes for the webpage content to be refreshed

+## If you want a new favicon

+1. Find an image you want to use
+1. Convert it to a favicon with https://favicon.io/
+1. Download the result (it will probably be a bundle of images - you only need the one called favicon.ico)
+1. Follow the above instructions but upload the file with the name `favicon.ico` (must be exactly that)